Debiased distributed learning for sparse partial linear models in high dimensions: Introduction

 Allowing for $p\geq n$ and even $p=o(e^n)$, recent years has witnessed several related research in terms of non-asymptotic analysis for the sparse PLM.
-In particularity, \citet*{Muller2015} theoretically analyzed the penalized estimation \eqref{submethod}, and proved that the parametric part in PLM achieves the optimal rates of the linear models, as if the nonparametric component were known in advance.
+As shown in the distributed learning literature \citep*{Lee2015,Zhang2015}, the optimal estimation of each local estimate is very critical to derive the optimal non-asymptotic results of the averaging estimate.
+Under the non-distributed setting, \citet*{Muller2015} theoretically analyzed the penalized estimation \eqref{submethod}, and proved that the parametric part in PLM achieves the optimal rates of the linear models, as if the nonparametric component were known in advance.
 More recently, \cite{Zhu2017} considered a two-step approach for estimation and variable selection in PLM.
 The first step uses nonparametric regression to obtain the partial residuals, and the second step is an $\ell_1$-penalized least squares estimator (the Lasso) to fit the partial residuals from the first step.
-Like \citet*{Muller2015}, they derived the optimal non-asymptotic oracle results for the linear estimator.
-As shown in the distributed learning literature \citep*{Lee2015,Zhang2015}, the optimal estimation of each local estimate is very critical to derive the optimal non-asymptotic results of the averaging estimate.
-However, we find that the above mentioned results cannot be used directly in our case.
-In fact, the optimal oracle results established in \cite{Muller2015} can be achieved only when the decay of the tuning parameter $\lambda_2$ is not faster than $n^{-\frac{2\alpha}{2\alpha+1}}$, where $\alpha$ is a nonparametric complexity.
-This constraints on $\lambda_2$ makes it impossible to obtain the optimal rates of the averaging estimate. \cite{Zhu2017} considered a two-step approach for PLM which differs from our one-step penalized estimation.
-To this end, under more relaxed constraints on the tuning parameters, we prove theoretical results for both the prediction and the estimation error.
+Like \citet*{Muller2015}, they derived optimal non-asymptotic oracle results for the linear estimator.